aidanchsu2/Gaussian-Process-Resonance-Search/README.md

 In a real notebook, many of these cells end with statements that return something and so those values/figures/reprs will be shown.

+> [!WARNING]
+> While notebooks are very helpful for trying out new things and
+> editing plots, they are difficult to track and keep reproducible.
+> For this reason, you should only use notebooks as a "playground"
+> and move anything that is working into the python code of the module
+> itself to be usable by others.

 ```python
 # have modules be re-loaded when cells are executed
 # this is helpful for us since then we can edit gp.py